-The first geologic map of the Skinner Peaks quadrangle was made by James W. Vogel of Ohio State University in (1957) Vogel mapped the geology at a scale of 1:31,680 on an imprecise planimetric base map because constructed from aerial photos, no suitable topographic map of the Vogels work area existed at that time.
-Witkind and others (1987) included the Skinner Peaks quadrangle as part of the Manti 30' x 60' quadrangle although most of the geology that appears on the Manti Sheet was compiled from Vogel's original work.
+The first geologic map of the Skinner Peaks quadrangle was made by James W. Vogel of Ohio State University in 1957.
+Vogel mapped the geology at a scale of 1:31,680 on an imprecise planimetric base map constructed from aerial photos; no suitable topographic map of the area existed at that time.
+Witkind and others (1987) included the Skinner Peaks quadrangle as part of the Manti 30' x 60' quadrangle, although most of the geology that appears on the Manti Sheet was compiled from Vogel's original work.

-Other early investigations of the structure and stratigraphy of central Utah were conducted by E. M.) Spieker (1946, 1949) and his students from Obio State University (e.g., Zeller, 1949; Muessig, 1951; Vogel, 1957).
-Faculty and students from Ohio State, Brigham Young, and Northern Illinois Universities have continued to expand and Gite specific names + dates modify Spieker's earlier work.
+Other early investigations of the structure and stratigraphy of central Utah were conducted by E. M. Spieker (1946, 1949) and his students from Ohio State University ferg., Zeller, (1949); Muessig, (1951); Vogel, (1957).
+Faculty and students from Ohio State, Brigham Young, and Northern Illinois Universities have continued to expand and modify Spieker's earlier work.
+Nofling m terrain & accessibility furpose of report.